 Imperial OPA Circus peresents a twist on the story of “The Great Gatsby.”
 Roving characters from The Great Gatsby Circus share scenes of drama, betrayal and secrecy through stiltwalking and acrobatics.
 After wandering the festival grounds, the performers make their way to the Community Bandstand for a finale performance.

 A fictional exploration of the day before the Atlanta premiere of the move “Gone with the Wind.”
 Meet the novelist Margaret Mitchell in this staged reading and learn about her life and creative process as they collide at the intersection of gender, race and memory.

 Local playwright Lee Nowell's world premiere presents a balanced investigation of divergent and deeply-held beliefs on race, justice and the death penalty through the lives of her characters.
-Synchronicity Theatre presents a staged reading of scenes form the show along with a conversation about race and justice and tackling these issues in a balanced manner.
+Synchronicity Theatre presents a staged reading of scenes from the show along with a conversation about race and justice and tackling these issues in a balanced manner.
 Discussion will be led by Dina Bailey of the National Center for Civil and Human Rights, playwright Lee Nowell and director Rachel May.

 Serenbe Playhouse company members present an afternoon cabaret performance on the Community Bandstand.

 Learn about the plight of Baha’is and other minorities in Iran who are denied education and prosecuted for developing their own underground education system in this short play that fights for education and against censorship.